 Oftentimes, when we lose a loved one, we go through periods of anger, frustration and grief.
 Time heals, but nothing can really replace her physical presence and vibrancy she brought to life, this side of heaven.
-But I am a firm believer God puts people and or objects along our path at the right time when we need it most.
+But I am a firm believer God puts people and/or objects along our path at the right time when we need them most.

 words + photographs MORGAN COPELAND

 Fast forward from her passing in August 2021 to December.
-My birthday card arrived in the mail: four days before Christmas and nine months after my birthday.
-She had mailed it before my birthday, but with a mix-up in the address, it was returned to sender and then later forwarded to my parents’ residence.
+Four days before Christmas and nine months after my birthday, my card arrived in the mail.
+Aunt Mary had mailed it before my birthday, but with a mix-up in the address, it was returned to sender and then later forwarded to my parents’ residence.
 I opened the card with tears streaming down my face.
 On a tough day, that card was my saving grace.
 I will always refer to it as my letter from heaven.

-In the stillness of that December afternoon, I was reminded that with me every minute of every day.
+In the stillness of that December afternoon, I was reminded Aunt Mary is with me every minute of every day.
 Not physically, but spiritually.
 I see little reminders of her almost daily.
-My favorite reminder is when the sun sets and makes a burnt orange sky.
+My favorite is when the sun sets and makes a burnt orange sky.
 I cannot help but think of her fierce, red hair.
 Oh how we miss her quirkiness and flare she added to our lives.

 I come from a large family.
 My Aunt Mary was one of nine kids, and with that she had 16 nieces and nephews and a handful of great-nieces and -nephews.
 My sisters and I were close with Mary growing up.
 She was, to sum it up, one of our biggest cheerleaders.
 She never missed a chance to tell us how proud she was of each of us.
-Or tell any friend or even stranger how smart we were and how proud of us she was.
-Along with sending cards, her favorite hobby was to be behind a camera and catch life’s biggest accomplishments, as well as any small, mundane, ordinary activity.
-Her flash could blind you, but I would give anything to be blinded by that flash with her behind the camera for just one more picture.
+Or tell any friend, or even stranger, how smart we were and how proud of us she was.
+Along with sending cards, her favorite hobby was standing behind a camera, catching life’s biggest accomplishments, as well as small, mundane, ordinary activities.
+Her flash could blind you, but I would give anything to be blinded by that flash again.
+Just one more picture with her behind the camera.

 LEFT Morgan, Aunt Mary, and Morgan’s sisters, Kayla (maroon) and Lakin (pink).
 MIDDLE Aunt Mary in the hospital showing off a picture with her brother, Marc RIGHT The letter from heaven.